Duke University

 Key

-The college has no recent reports of these issues.
+This college has no recent reports of these issues

-The college experiences a lot of these issues.
+This college experiences a lot of these issues

-*Incident levels reflect the number of incidents relative to the Jewish student population on campus.
+*Incident levels reflect the number of incidents relative to the total student population on campus.
+'Severe' and 'other' incidents were only counted if they were recorded between April 2024 and December 2024.

 Full ADL Criteria Details →